drocheam/optrace/docs/source/usage/image.rst

 **Tips for Faster Rendering**

-With large rendering times, even small speed-up amounts add up significantly:
+With large rendering times, even small speed-ups add up significantly:

 * Setting the raytracer option :python:`RT.no_pol` skips the calculation of the light polarization.
   Note that depending on the geometry the polarization direction can have an influence of the amount